 Hong Kong Water Sports: Your Guide To Surfing, Paddle Boarding, Wake Boarding And More

 We all know that the Hong Kong heat can get pretty unbearable.
-While our first choice is normally to escape the city to holiday destinations both near and far, with the current restrictions on travel likely to last into the summer months, we're looking for different ways to spend our time.
+While our first choice is normally to escape the city to holiday destinations both near and far, with the current restrictions on travel likely to last until at least next year, we're looking for different ways to spend our time.
 But rather than staying indoors and bingeing Netflix, why not get outside and make the most of the summer months?

 Our city may be known for its epic skyline and busy streets, but if you venture a little further afield, you'll find plenty of options for summer water sports.
 Whether you want to learn to surf, tackle wake boarding, or even go on a night kayak adventure, we're letting you know the best places to go in Hong Kong.